kindelia/Kindelia/WHITEPAPER.md

 aren't larger than 120 bits.
 Any other size would less efficient: less than 120 bits would waste space, and more would require a pointer indirection.
 Numbers are written with a `#`, followed by a decimal literal.
 For example, `#123456789` is a valid number.
-As a syntax sugar, numbers can be also be written with a `@` followed by a list of 6-bit letters, as follows:
+As a syntax sugar, numbers can be also be written with single quotes, containing a list of 6-bit letters, as follows:

       | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | A | B | C | D | E | F |
     --|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|